-The Gompert lab in the Department of Biology at Utah State University (USU) is seeking a highly motivated and enthusiastic PhD student to study the ecological causes and evolutionary genetic consequences of fluctuating selection and contemporary evolution.
-Research in the lab addresses fundamental questions in evolutionary genetics.
-We are particularly interested in the genetic architecture of ecologically important traits, the determinants of genetic variation and molecular evolution in natural populations, and the nature and evolution of species boundaries and barriers to gene flow.
-This specific position is funded through a NSF CAREER award to Gompert.
+The Gompert lab in the Department of Biology at Utah State University (USU) is seeking a highly motivated and enthusiastic PhD student with interests in forecasting ecological and evolutionary processes from time-series data.
+Research in the lab addresses a range of fundamental questions in ecology and evolutionary biology.
+We are particularly interested in the ecological causes and evolutionary consequences of natural selection, the causes and consequences of genetic variation in the wild, the role of hybridization in evolution, and the nature and evolution of species boundaries and barriers to gene flow.
+This specific position is funded through a NSF LTREB award to Zach Gompert (and collaborator Matt Forister at the University of Nevada).
 A stipend will be provided via a mixture of teaching and research assistantships.
-Review of applicants will begin November 25, 2019.
-The start date for the PhD project is fall 2020.
+Review of applicants will begin November 1, 2021.
+The start date for the PhD project is fall 2022.

-The successful candidate should have previous training in evolutionary biology, population genetics, applied math and statistics, or computational biology.
-Some proficiency with R (or other language, e.g., C) or experience working with population genomic data is preferable, but not essential.
+The successful candidate should have previous training in ecology, evolutionary biology, population genetics, applied math and statistics, or computational biology.
+Some proficiency with programming (e.g., moderate comfort with R, C, java, perl, or python) is desirable.
+Experience working with climate models or ecological forecasting would be an asset, but is not essential.
 Students with or without a Master’s degree are encouraged to apply.
 We welcome and encourage enthusiastic and open-minded applicants from any nation, ethnicity, gender, sexual orientation or socioeconomic class.
 For more information about the Gompert lab, including a statement of mentoring philosophy and expectations, please visit the lab website at https://gompertlab.com/.

 USU is a public land-grant research university in Logan, Utah (USA).
 The Department of Biology and USU offer excellent opportunities for education, training, funding, and collaboration.
 Graduate students in the department have the option of pursuing a PhD in Biology or in the inter-departmental Ecology program.
 Located in the Rocky Mountains, the Logan area also offers exceptional opportunities for outdoor recreation.